Business & Tax

 How It Differs from Other Identifiers

-• Business license — relates to permission to operate, not identification
+• Business license — permission to operate

-• W-2 — a reporting form, not an identifier
+• W-2 — reporting form, not identifier

 Common Misunderstandings

-• “An EIN is a business license.”
+• Not a business license

-• “It is a global business identifier.”
+• Not a global identifier

 Related Articles

-This article is provided for general educational purposes only and does not constitute legal or tax advice.
+This article is for general educational purposes only and does not constitute legal or tax advice.